 Counseling and Psychological Services

-The Counseling and Psychological Services (psyservs.sfsu.edu) provides psychological counseling to students and consultation services to the university community.
+Counseling and Psychological Services (psyservs.sfsu.edu) provides psychological counseling to students and consultation services to the University community.
 The center provides an opportunity to explore freely any personal problems or concerns.
 Concerns are as varied as the people themselves; they include problems involving relations with parents or peers, feelings of depression or anxiety, relationship conflict, concerns about academic progress or direction, and other issues.
-The professional counselor faculty of the Counseling and Psychological Services is comprised of licensed counselors, psychologists, and clinical social workers, representing a variety of cultures and ethnicities and trained to work with the university's multicultural student body.
-Counseling services are available to undergraduate and graduate students and include personal and group counseling and psychotherapy, marital and couples counseling, consultation and outreach services, and referral services for students.
-Consultation services are also available to staff, faculty, and the university community on a variety of topics related to the emotional wellness of students.
+The professional counselor faculty at Counseling and Psychological Services is comprised of licensed counselors, psychologists, and clinical social workers, representing a variety of cultures and ethnicities and trained to work with the University's multicultural student body.
+Counseling services are available to undergraduate and graduate students and include personal and group counseling and psychotherapy, marital and couples counseling, consultation, outreach services, and referral services for students.
+Consultation services are also available to staff, faculty, and the University community on a variety of topics related to the emotional wellness of students.
 In keeping with accepted professional practice, counseling is strictly confidential, and no information is released without the student's explicit written authorization.
 Counseling services are free of charge to all currently enrolled students.
-The Center is located in Student Services Building, Room 208.
-Appointments may be made by phone (415) 338–2208 or in person.
+The Center is located in the Student Services Building, Room 205.
+Appointments may be made by phone (415) 338-2208 or in person.